-The Town Hall, not far from the picturesque Freedom Square (namesti Svobody) is a good place to start exploring Brno.
+The Town Hall, not far from the picturesque Freedom Square (Namesti Svobody) is a good place to start exploring Brno.
 It’s that eerily illuminated building that stands out when it gets dark.
 A large taxidermied crocodile is hanging from the ceiling right at the entrance.
 Why?
 It passed as the Dragon of Brno for centuries.
 Brno, like any other respectable medieval city, needed a dragon.
 Not having a dragon was a faux pas back then.
 Someone came up with a story.
-The usual fairytale about a dragon living in a cave near the river.
+It’s the usual fairy tale about a dragon living in a cave near the river.
 One day someone just arrived with this ridiculous crocodile corpse.
 He/she told everyone it’s a dragon and collected the bounty.
-People didn’t know any better, no one has seen a crocodile in these parts.
-It’s uncertain who even delivered the carcass; some say it was the Templars.
-My first thought was one of those sewer alligator urban legends… then I realized we’re talking about Central Europe.
+People didn’t know any better; no one has seen a crocodile in these parts.
+It’s uncertain who even delivered the carcass.
+Some say it was the Templars.
+My first thought was one of those sewer alligator urban legends but then I realized we’re talking about Central Europe.
 There’s also a watchtower you can climb and look down towards the Old Town.
 This is also a great place to sit in one of the restaurants.
 Czech cuisine and Moravian wines are to-die-for.